 Citizenship Amendment Act, 2019 comes into force from today

-New Delhi, Jan 10: Citizenship Amendment Act 2019 was officially enforced on Friday by the Government of India.
-The Gazette of India notification has been issued by the Ministry of Home Affairs which means provisions of the act come into force today onwards.
+New Delhi, Jan 10: The Citizenship Amendment Act 2019 was officially enforced on Friday by the Centre.
+In a gazette notification, the Union home ministry said the act under which non-Muslim refugees from Pakistan, Bangladesh and Afghanistan will be given Indian citizenship, will come into force from January 10.

+"In exercise of the powers conferred by sub-section (2) of the section 1 of the Citizenship (Amendment) Act, 2019 (47 of 2019), the Central government hereby appoints the 10th day of January, 2020, as the date on which the provisions of the said Act shall come into force," the notification said.

 BHARATA MATA WINS !#CAA comes into Force Officially . . .— BJP Karnataka (@BJP4Karnataka) January 10, 2020